Morepen gets USFDA nod to market generic anti-allergy drug | Business

 - India

-Drug firm Morepen Laboratories on Friday said it has received approval from the US health regulator to market its anti-allergy drug Fexofinadine Hydrochloride in the American market.
+Drug firm Morepen Laboratories on Friday said it has received approval from the US health regulator to market its generic anti-allergy drug in the American market.

-The company sells the product in India under the brand name Allegra.
+The company sells the product in India under the Fexopen brand (Fexofinadine Hydrochloride).

 In a statement, the company said it has tied up for regular supplies of Fexofinadine to one of its top US customers, with which the company has long-standing relations lasting over two decades.
 The company has already supplied validation quantities and the regular commercial supplies would start after approval of validation batches, it added.

-"Approval of anti-allergy drug Fexofinadine (Allegra) by USFDA is an important milestone in the company's therapeutic journey since it consolidates Morepen's position in the anti-allergy market with already having USFDA approval for three lead products Loratadine, Desloratadine, and Montelukast,'' company's Chairman and Managing Director Sushil Suri noted.
+“Approval of anti-allergy drug Fexofinadine by USFDA is an important milestone in the company's therapeutic journey since it consolidates Morepen's position in the anti-allergy market with already having USFDA approval for three lead products Loratadine, Desloratadine and Montelukast,'' company's Chairman and Managing Director Sushil Suri noted.

 It also cements the company's long-standing relations with its prime customers who have worked with the firm for two decades, he added.